Concordium/concordium.github.io/source/testnet/guides/multi-credentials.rst

 Export the transaction proposal
 ================================

 If you already have more than one credential on the account, it means that more than one signature is needed to sign the proposal.
 You must therefore share a file of the type JSON with the co-signers.
 In the **Signatures** pane, you can see how many signatures are required before you can submit the transaction to the blockchain.
-If you have the necessary number of signatures, you can :ref:`generate and sign the transaction<export-transaction-proposal>`
+If you have the necessary number of signatures, you can :ref:`credentials-generate-sign.

 #.
 In the Desktop Wallet, select **Export transaction proposal**.